14 best (not so obvious) German cities you need to visit in your life

 Best for: classical music, culture, history

-Next on the list is Cologne.
+Next on the list of the best German cities is Cologne.
 The city is well-known for its colorful and exciting carnival.
 But even if you are not travelling during the carnival season, it is worth a visit.
 The stunning view over the dome and the center with all the shops and restaurant is a must-do.
 You can even combine it with a visit to Düsseldorf, if you would like to see more cities of the area.

 Best for: shopping, partying